-The only acceptable address to put on your application is your child's permanent address and they must be living there at the closing date for receipt of applications.
+The only acceptable address to put on your application is your child's permanent address and they must be living there at the closing date for receipt of application and expected to live in September 2025 and beyond.

 Please do not list an address of someone who provides a temporary care arrangement for your child, a business address, childminder's address, a relative's address or any other address other than the child's permanent home address.